 A well-designed network features different protection zones and only a very few well-known and protected transitions between these zones.
 To get from one zone to another, communication traffic has to pass through a firewall system.
 Nowadays, everybody expects a firewall between a company's intranet and the public Internet.
 Fewer people recognize the value of firewalls inside the corporate network, separating mission-critical SAP applications and database servers from the hundreds and thousands of PCs and user workstations in the client network.

 How sure are you about the intentions of your internal users, and the nature and modification status of the software installed on their PCs?
 Just as you set up "Demilitarized Zones" (DMZs) at the border between the Internet and your intranet, and place Web servers and proxies between an external and an internal firewall, inside your corporate network you need well-configured network routers, address and port filters, and so on.
-A secure network can also
+A secure network can also be complemented nicely by VPNs (Virtual Private Networks) extending your extranet to customers and partners.

 With such a network setup, there are only a few doors left vulnerable to penetration by intruders.
 Your firewalls do have these doors (otherwise you couldn't go in yourself), so you must put guards in place.
 These guards include strong authentication and access control, as well as encrypted communications.